 The definition of Interactive Hypnosis starts from the fact that all its methods allow the unconscious to be an active protagonist of the communicative exchange.

-The hypnotherapist at any stage of the procedure uses suggestions, even though he communicates orally with the patient.
+The hypnotherapist at any stage of the procedure does not use the suggestions, even though he communicates orally with the patient.

-Interactive Hypnosis is produced using the non-verbal channel and it is activated when the patient himself agrees to stop the voluntary response to the questions that are asked and they are waiting for the involuntary unconscious.
+Interactive Hypnosis is produced using the non-verbal channel and it is activated when the patient himself agrees to stop the voluntary response to the questions that are asked and awaits the involuntary response of the unconscious.

 What is Interactive Hypnosis